Steve Rogers (Marvel Cinematic Universe): Concept and creation

 Originally, the film would stand alone; Feige said "about half" the movie would be set during World War II before moving into the modern day.
 Producer Avi Arad said, "The biggest opportunity with Captain America is as a man 'out of time', coming back today, looking at our world through the eyes of someone who thought the perfect world was small-town United States.
 Sixty years go by, and who are we today?
 Are we better?"
 He cited the Back to the Future trilogy as an influence, and claimed he had "someone in mind to be the star, and definitely someone in mind to be the director".
 In February 2006, Arad hoped to have a summer 2008 theatrical release date.
 In April 2006, David Self was hired to write the script.
 Joe Johnston met with Marvel to discuss directing the film and signed on in November 2008, hiring Christopher Markus and Stephen McFeely to rewrite.

 Variety reported in March 2010 that Chris Evans was cast as Captain America; Ryan Phillippe and John Krasinski were also considered for the role.
 Evans, who previously worked with Marvel as the Human Torch in the Fantastic Four film series, initially declined the part three times before signing a six-picture deal with Marvel, saying, "I think Marvel is doing a lot of good things right now, and it's a fun character. ...
 I think the story of Steve Rogers is great.
 He's a great guy.
 Even if it [were] just a script about anybody, I would probably want to do it.
 So it wasn't necessarily about the comic itself."
 In April, it was reported that Joss Whedon would rewrite the script as part of his negotiation to write and direct The Avengers.
 Whedon said in August, "I just got to make some character connections.
 The structure of the thing was really tight and I loved it, but there were a couple of opportunities to find his voice a little bit —and some of the other characters'— and make the connections so that you understood exactly why he wanted to be who he wanted to be.
 And progressing through the script to flesh it out a little bit".

 Fictional character biography

-Origin
+Early life

 Steve Rogers was born on July 4, 1918, in Brooklyn, New York, to Joseph and Sarah Rogers.
-His father, a member of the 107th Infantry Regiment, was killed by mustard gas during the First World War.
-He was raised by his mother, a nurse, who died of tuberculosis, leaving Rogers alone at the age of eighteen.
+His father, a member of the 107th Infantry Regiment, was killed by mustard gas during World War I. He was raised by his mother, a nurse, who died of tuberculosis, leaving Rogers alone at the age of eighteen.
 At just 5 ft 4 in tall and weighing only 90 lb, Rogers was also afflicted with a number of medical issues including asthma, scoliosis, heart arrhythmia, partial deafness, stomach ulcers, and pernicious anemia.